 The Wordshoppers are Jean Atkin and Liz Hyder – hello!
-We are experienced workshop leaders and creatives noted for our inventive and energetic approach and our warm and encouraging people-skills.
+We are experienced workshop leaders, writers and creatives noted for our inventive and energetic approach and our warm and encouraging people-skills.

 Jean Atkin is an experienced writer, award-winning poet and educator.
 Her collection Not Lost Since Last Time is published by Oversteps Books and she has also published five poetry pamphlets and a children’s novel.
 Her poems feature in numerous anthologies published by the likes of Second Light, Candlestick Press, Cinnamon and Grey Hen.
 She has had poetry commissioned and performed for BBC Radio 4 and has performed at numerous poetry and literary festivals including StAnza, Wenlock Poetry Festival and Ledbury Poetry Festival.